-We consent to the use in this Registration Statement on Form N-2 of Horizon Technology Finance Corporation of our reports dated March 11, 2014, relating to our audits of the consolidated financial statements and internal control over financial reporting, appearing in the Prospectus, which is a part of this Registration Statement, and of our report dated July 1, 2014, relating to the senior securities table appearing elsewhere in this Registration Statement.
+We consent to the use in this Post-Effective Amendment No. 9 to the Registration Statement on Form N-2 (No. 333-178516) of Horizon Technology Finance Corporation of our reports dated March 11, 2014, relating to our audits of the consolidated financial statements and internal control over financial reporting, appearing in the Prospectus, which is a part of this Registration Statement, and of our report dated July 1, 2014, relating to the senior securities table appearing elsewhere in this Registration Statement.